 If topical treatment is ineffective or does not provide sufficient pain relief, alternative oral therapies may be considered by your doctor.
 For example, Paracetamol 500mg to 1g every four to six hours and/or an oral NSAID may be suitable oral therapies for the treatment of pain.

-What reimbursement changes are being introduced for lidocaine 5% medicated plaster?
+What changes have been introduced to the reimbursement of lidocaine 5% medicated plaster (Versatis®)?